terrajobst/fxr/README.md

 ### Usage

-You point the tool at a directory that contains a subdirector for each platform you want to analyze:
+You point the tool at a directory that contains a subdirectory for each platform you want to analyze:

 ```text